mw55309/MAGpy/README.md

 This mode looks into the MAGpy.json file for cluster configurations relating to each type of job; the jobs are "rules" within the MAGpy snakefile.

+## The integration of PhyloPhlAn

+OK, this is a bit complex.
+Essentially, PhyloPhlAn has a few foibles, which are:

+* input to PhyloPhlAn **has to be** placed in the input/ directory contains within the PhyloPhlAn install directory
+* output from PhyloPhlAn is written to the output/ directory within the PhyloPhlAn install directory
+* The PhyloPhlAn process **has to be run** from the root of the PhyloPhlAn install directory

+Therefore, whatever user is running the MAGpy process, whether it be on a cluster or a single machine, must have read and write access to the input/ and output/ directories in the PhyloPhlAn install directory

+Here is what MAGpy attempts to do:

+* It attempts to create a symbolic link from the input/ directory to the newly created proteins directory using ```ln -s```
+* It then attempts to ```cd``` into the PhyloPhlAn install directory
+* From there, it runs PhyloPhlAn
+* When finished, it attempts to ```mv``` the output folder back to the original directory
+* MAGpy then changes back to the original working directory

 ## Dependencies
 * Snakemake (tested with 4.1.0)
 * Python (tested with 2.7.5)